NathanGrenier/SOEN-363/Assignment2/part7/question.md

 C) Find movies that have highest number of reviews.
 List the top 3.

-D) Find number of movies that are in more than one language.
+D) Find the number of movies that are in more than one language.

-E) For each language list how many movies are there in the database.
+E) For each language, list how many movies are in that language.
 Order by highest rank.

 F) Find top 2 comedies (higher ratings).